MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter20.md

 ### Marking progress

-To report progress from an asynchronous method, you can instantiate a [`Progress<T>`](https://developer.xamarin.com/api/type/System.Progress%3CT%3E/) class and define your asynchronous method to have an argument of type [`IProgress<T>`](https://developer.xamarin.com/api/type/System.IProgress%3CT%3E/).
+To report progress from an asynchronous method, you can instantiate a [`Progress<T>`](xref:System.Progress`1) class and define your asynchronous method to have an argument of type [`IProgress<T>`](xref:System.IProgress`1).
 This is demonstrated in the [**MandelbrotProgress**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter20/MandelbrotProgress) sample.

 ### Cancelling the job

 You can also write an asynchronous method to be cancellable.
-You begin with a class named [`CancellationTokenSource`](https://developer.xamarin.com/api/type/System.Threading.CancellationTokenSource/).
-The [`Token`](https://developer.xamarin.com/api/property/System.Threading.CancellationTokenSource.Token/) property is a value of type [`CancellationToken`](https://developer.xamarin.com/api/type/System.Threading.CancellationToken/).
+You begin with a class named [`CancellationTokenSource`](xref:System.Threading.CancellationTokenSource).
+The [`Token`](xref:System.Threading.CancellationTokenSource.Token) property is a value of type [`CancellationToken`](xref:System.Threading.CancellationToken).
 This is passed to the asynchronous function.
-A program calls the [`Cancel`](https://developer.xamarin.com/api/member/System.Threading.CancellationTokenSource.Cancel()/) method of `CancellationTokenSource` (generally in response to an action by the user) to cancel the asynchronous function.
+A program calls the [`Cancel`](xref:System.Threading.CancellationTokenSource.Cancel) method of `CancellationTokenSource` (generally in response to an action by the user) to cancel the asynchronous function.

-The asynchronous method can periodically check the [`IsCancellationRequested`](https://developer.xamarin.com/api/property/System.Threading.CancellationToken.IsCancellationRequested/) property of `CancellationToken` and exit if the property is `true`, or simply call the [`ThrowIfCancellationRequested`](https://developer.xamarin.com/api/member/System.Threading.CancellationToken.ThrowIfCancellationRequested()/) method, in which case the method ends with an [`OperationCancelledException`](https://developer.xamarin.com/api/type/System.OperationCanceledException/).
+The asynchronous method can periodically check the [`IsCancellationRequested`](xref:System.Threading.CancellationToken.IsCancellationRequested) property of `CancellationToken` and exit if the property is `true`, or simply call the [`ThrowIfCancellationRequested`](xref:System.Threading.CancellationToken.ThrowIfCancellationRequested) method, in which case the method ends with an [`OperationCancelledException`](xref:System.OperationCanceledException).

 The [**MandelbrotCancellation**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter20/MandelbrotCancellation) sample demonstrates the use of a cancellable function.